 Los Angeles International Airport – IATA Code – LAX (~ 88 M Passengers)

 Los Angeles International Airport, famously known as LAX is the main airport of the Los Angeles Metropolitan area.
-LAX is in the top 5 of busiest US airports and world airports.
+LAX is in the top 5 of the busiest US airports and world airports.
 The airport is a hub for several airlines – American, Delta, United, and Air New Zealand, just to name a few.
 San Francisco, NYC, and Las Vegas are top domestic destinations, while London and Mexico City lead the way for international routes.
-LAX has an unreal 9 passenger terminals.
+LAX has unreal 9-passenger terminals.
 The airport is located about 30 km southwest of downtown LA.
 To get there, passengers can choose between public transportation, airport shuttles, taxis, car rentals, etc.

 San Francisco International Airport – IATA Code – SFO (~ 57 M Passengers)

 San Francisco International Airport is one of the busiest US airports, as well as 2nd busiest airport in California.
 The airport is located about 20 km south of SF downtown.
 Getting to the city is possible via numerous transport options.
 Most notably by public buses, shuttles, taxis, and car rentals.
 Bay Area Rapid Transit and SamTrans are 2 public transit options.
 As for the airport, it’s a hub for United and Alaska Airlines.
-LA and Seattle are top domestic destinations, and London and Hong Kong international.
-Moreover, SFO airport has 4 huge terminals, so it’s really easy to get lost in there.
+LA and Seattle are top domestic destinations, and London and Hong Kong are international.
+Moreover, SFO airport has 4 huge terminals, so it’s really easy to get lost there.

 San Diego International Airport – IATA Code – SAN (~ 25 M Passengers)